raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 This time the tortoise advances from `9` to `A`, while the hare advances from `B` to `C` and then to `A`.
 Bingo!
 Both pointers point to the same node, so this also contains a cycle.
 And that is The Tortoise and the Hare.

-Remember Konge?
-The interviewer had clearly hoped Konge would either have already known about or invent in real time The Tortoise and the Hare.
+Remember Kóngur?
+The interviewer had clearly hoped Kóngur would either have already known about or invent in real time The Tortoise and the Hare.
 Whether it is realistic to expect stressed interviewees to replicate in 30 minutes what the Old Gods of Computer Science took months, years, or decades to discover is a matter for another essay.

-But what of Konge?
+But what of Kóngur?

-## Konge's Solution
+## Kóngur's Solution

-Konge thought about linked lists and cycles on the subway home, and then he had an "Aha!" moment.
+Kóngur thought about linked lists and cycles on the subway home, and then he had an "Aha!" moment.
 He wrote up his solution in Java and emailed it to the interviewer.
 The interviewer emailed right back: "Sorry, that is not the answer I was looking for."

-Konge's solution also used two pointers.
+Kóngur's solution also used two pointers.
 The first pointer, the base pointer, is placed on the first element of the list, and the second pointer, the search pointer, is placed on the second element of the list.
 And there is a third addition: A search counter, which we show as the number two on the arc from search to node:

 <div class="mermaid">
   graph LR